Keyboard shortcuts

 Specifying durations

 Durations in attempt can include units, such as 5min.
 Durations without units are assumed to be in seconds.
+300 would be interpreted as 300 seconds.
+Multiple units can be used together such as 1hr30m.
+You may include whitespace, so 1hr 30m is also valid.

 The following units are supported: